marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ﻿
-# The Templates
+# The Framework

-The corporate site has 2 primary templates: One-column content, and two-column content.

-The templates are build using the Foundation grid -- which uses two key elements: rows and columns.
-Rows create a max-width and contain the columns, and columns create the final structure.
-Everything on your page that you don't give a specific structural style to should be within a row or column.
+<p class="lead">The framework behind our codebase is Foundation.</p>

+The Foundation grid uses two key elements: rows and columns.
+Start by adding an element with a class of `.row`.
+This will create a horizontal block to contain vertical columns.
+Then add elements with a `.column` class within that row.
+Specify the widths of each column with the `.small-#`, `.medium-#`, and `.large-#` classes.

+<a class="button tertiary" href="styleguide_grid.html">Learn more about rows and columns</a>

 ---

+## The Templates

+The corporate site has 2 primary templates in Teamsite: Page and Article.
+The page article supports both 1- and 2-column layouts and the article template supports only a 2-column layout.

-## One Column Content
+### One Column Content

-When you are creating a new page using the responsive template, the markup for the 1 column band is automatically wrapped around your content.
+When you are creating a 1-column page using the responsive page template, the markup to create the 1-column band is automatically inserted by the TeamSite template.

 ```html
 <div class="content-band">